johlys/MLCyclistTrafficPredictor/README.md

 ## Usage
 To work with the project:
 1. Clone the repository.
-2. Explore and run the Jupyter notebooks in order, starting with `data_preparation.ipynb`.
+2. Explore and run the Jupyter notebooks in order, starting with `data-preparation.ipynb`.
 3. Review the generated files for further insights and predictions.

 ## Requirements